Area Support Group Black Sea: Concept of Warm-Basing

 USAREUR directed the execution of "warm-basing" at JTF-East in November 2007 to maintain the facilities and facilitate various training missions and on-going humanitarian civil assistance (HCA) missions.
-The site at Novo Selo Training Area in Bulgaria was closed completely, while the area of the Temporary Forward Operating Site and PFOS construction at MKAF, Romania became the focal point of JTF-East efforts.
+The site at NSTA in Bulgaria was closed completely, while the area of the Temporary Forward Operating Site and PFOS construction at MKAB, Romania became the focal point of JTF-East efforts.
 The plan directed that USAREUR designate a lieutenant colonel as the warm-basing commander.
 The first commander was Lt.
 Col. John Moon for 2007–08 and second was Lt.
 Col. Tina Kracke for the winter of 2008–2009.
-The plan also directed a colonel be assigned as the commander to assume “full command authority” over all U.S. personnel operating on or from MKAF and the Novo Selo Training Area during rotations.
+The plan also directed a colonel be assigned as the commander to assume "full command authority" over all U.S. personnel operating on or from MKAB and NSTA during rotations.
 The first colonel designee was Col. Peri A. Anest.
 The staff was assigned as necessary to accomplish the mission.
 On occasion, USAREUR staff sections would surge additional personnel to JTF-East when required for a specific task or during a rotation.

-During the 2009 rotation, the name "Joint Task Force-East" was formally changed to "Task Force-East" to more accurately depict the fact that the task force is led by a single U.S. military service component.
+During the 2009 rotation, the name "Joint Task Force-East" was formally changed to "Task Force-East" to more accurately depict the fact that the task force was led by a single U.S. military service component.

 In 2008–2010 during the warm-basing period, the facility at Mihail Kogălniceanu Airfield hosted about 20 to 30 U.S. support personnel including U.S. Army personnel, U.S. government civilian employees, local national contract employees, and US Army Corps of Engineers employees who manage the construction of the PFOS.
 Most personnel are assigned for about a one to two-year tour of duty.
-In addition, since the summer of 2007, U.S. Navy Seabees detachments of 25 to 30 construction-men and women have been stationed in MKAF.
+In addition, since the summer of 2007, U.S. Navy Seabees detachments of 25 to 30 construction-men and women have been stationed in MKAB.
 They have been on six-month tours conducting HCA projects in the areas TF-East operates in both Romania and Bulgaria.

 There was no significant personnel presence in Bulgaria during the off-season in 2010.
-The TF-East headquarters in Romania manages both operations except during the rotational exercises when a JTF-East “Forward” headquarters is stood up.
+The TF-East headquarters in Romania managed both operations except during the rotational exercises when a JTF-East “Forward” headquarters was stood up.
 The Bulgarian TF-East Forward headquarters was responsible to the TF-East commander in Romania.